-With over 185 signatures and more than 175 ratifications, the CTBT is one of the most adhered-to instruments in the nuclear architecture.
-The reasons behind such widespread support are clear: first, by prohibiting nuclear test explosions, the CTBT makes an essential contribution to peace and security, both regionally and globally.
-Furthermore, because it constrains the development and improvement of nuclear weapons, the Treaty makes it much more difficult for States to acquire a first nuclear device or to develop more powerful weapons.
-As such, it builds confidence between States especially in regions haunted by the spectre of nuclear war and nuclear testing - and makes a very tangible contribution to the nuclear non-proliferation and disarmament regime.
-Support for the CTBT also derives from the nature of the Treaty itself, which is comprehensive in every sense of the word: it bans all nuclear weapon test explosions and any other nuclear explosions; it fills the lacuna of the 1963 Partial Test Ban Treaty by ensuring that tests are prohibited in all environments - including underground; it applies in the same way to all Member States, regardless of their nuclear status or any other consideration; and it provides all Member States with equal access to the data generated by the Treaty's monitoring system, supported by capacity building and other benefits, to enable all States to participate on an equal footing in the Treaty's verification.
+With 183 signatures and 161 ratifications, the CTBT is one of the most adhered-to instruments in its field.
+The reasons behind such widespread support are clear: first, by prohibiting and preventing nuclear test explosions, the CTBT makes an essential contribution to peace and security, both regionally and globally.
+It constrains the development and improvement of nuclear weapons, making it much more difficult for States to acquire a first nuclear device or develop more powerful weapons.
+As such, it builds confidence between States - especially in regions haunted by the spectre of nuclear war - and makes a very tangible contribution to nuclear non-proliferation and disarmament.

+Support for the CTBT also derives from the nature of the Treaty itself, which is comprehensive in every sense of the word: it bans all nuclear weapon test explosions and any other nuclear explosions; it fills the lacuna of the 1963 Partial Test Ban Treaty (PTBT) by ensuring that tests are prohibited in all environments - including underground; it applies in the same way to all Member States, regardless of their nuclear status or any other consideration; and it provides all Member States with equal access to the data generated by the Treaty's monitoring system, enabling them to participate on an equal footing in the Treaty's verification.

 The Treaty's verifiability, in effect, gives it significant political value.
-Not only does it reassure States that no nuclear test will go undetected - with the added benefit that those with malevolent intent will be deterred from trying to clandestinely test a weapon - but it also makes other similar undertakings truly verifiable.
-Members of nuclear-weapon-free zones, for example, have already positioned themselves legally against nuclear testing; the CTBT strengthens this undertaking by reaffirming it on a global scale and submitting it to a robust and reliable verification mechanism.
+Not only does it reassure States that no nuclear test will go undetected - with the added benefit that those with malevolent intent will be deterred from trying to clandestinely test a weapon -, but it also makes other similar undertakings truly verifiable.
+Members of nuclear-weapon-free zones, for example, have already positioned themselves legally against nuclear testing; the CTBT strengthens this undertaking by reaffirming it on a global scale and submitting it to a verification mechanism.

-In addition, access to the raw data and data products generated by a science based international organization ensures that, even in complex situations involving possible nuclear testing, Member States that do not possess their own monitoring capabilities are able to take independent and informed decisions.
-The detection of the six announced nuclear tests by the Democratic People's Republic of Korea in 2006, 2009, 2013, 2016 and 2017 is a good example of how the technical underpinnings of these developments provided the basis for States' consideration of the matter.
+In addition, access to the raw data and data products generated by a science-based international organization ensures that, even in complex situations involving possible nuclear testing, Member States that do not possess their own monitoring capabilities are able to take independent and informed decisions.
+The detection of the announced nuclear tests by the Democratic People's Republic of Korea in 2006, 2009 and 2013 is a good example of how the technical underpinnings of these developments provided the basis for States' consideration of the matter.

-Though unwelcome, these events served as a performance test for the CTBT monitoring system as a whole, promptly supplying States Signatories with information on the time, depth, location and magnitude of each event.
+Though unwelcome, these same events also acted as a performance test for the CTBT monitoring system as a whole, promptly supplying Member States with information on the time, depth, location and magnitude of each event.
 It quickly became clear that the system had greatly improved over the years, and that it had reached a high level of reliability.
-Without any doubt, the system's performance in such times has also contributed to the widespread support for the CTBT.
-The international community can rest assured that no nuclear explosion can be carried out without detection by the CTBT's robust verification regime.
+Without any doubt, the system's performance in such times of trial has also contributed to the widespread support for the CTBT.

-The vast potential of civil and scientific applications of CTBT monitoring technologies and International Monitoring System (IMS) data has increasingly been seen as a valuable spinoff benefit of the Treaty's verification system.
+In the same vein, the vast potential of civil and scientific applications of CTBT monitoring technologies has increasingly been seen as a valuable spinoff of the Treaty's verification system.
 The measurements made in the context of the tragic Tohoku earthquake, tsunami and nuclear accident at Fukushima-Daiichi in March 2011 highlighted the system's readiness to contribute strongly to disaster mitigation efforts, notably through collaboration with tsunami warning centres.